CLi-de/D_LSM/README.md

 The preprint can be found: [here](https://arxiv.org/abs/2308.11929)

-The 'supplementary materials' of the preprint can be found in this repo.
+The 'supplementary materials(.docx)' of the preprint can be found in this repo.